ringcentral/ringcentral-api-docs/docs/authentication/tokens.md

   nYOPxO0flEwO6Ffoq9Tlqs1s
 ```

-## Using access keys to call RingCentral APIs
+## Using access tokens to call RingCentral APIs

 Once an access token is obtained, it should be transmitted with each call to the RingCentral API using one of the following methods:

 #### Option 1: Bearer (recommended)

-Transmit the access key by way of the HTTP Bearer authentication scheme.
+Transmit the access token by way of the HTTP Bearer authentication scheme.
 For example:

 ```http hl_lines="2"
 GET /restapi/v1.0/account/1110475004/extension/1110475004/address-book/contact/29874662828